Home SEO Tools FAQs Guest post Contact Donate

 6. Then copy the code and paste it right before the </head> tag in your template.

-7. To apply the font, just go to Design > Edit HTML and insert a CSS code snippet right before ]]></b:skin> line in your template.
-This snippet:
+7. To apply the font, go to Template > Edit HTML and insert a CSS rule right before ]]></b:skin> line in your template.
+The following CSS rule for example, will apply Reenie Beanie font to your post titles:

 .post-title { font-family: 'Reenie Beanie', verdana, arial !important;}